 There are no brownie points to guess the most basic benefit of net metering which is a drastic reduction on your yearly electricity bills.
 However, there are many other benefits that are stated below that even you can draw if you get aware about them:

 - Reduced demand on the grid mainly during high consumption periods.

 - Encourage active participation in alternative energy production.

 - Monetize electricity produced through the commercial solar system without having to install second meter and a battery storage system.

 - Reduced cost of operations and maintenance of a generator set.

 There are certain challenges that show up with respect to effective implementation of net metering in India.
 The tariff and net metering policies differ from state to state.
 Until and unless the tariff is decided, we cannot expect net metering to be executed properly.
 Another issue that one might face is frequent grid outages.
 The grid is unreliable and suffer from continuous shut-off because of heavy load.
 Solar PV inverters in such cases turn off the supply from the PV system and prevent the consumer from using solar power being generated.

 Net metering offers multiple benefits helping us make a difference to the environment.
-The regulatory support from state bodies and improved grid reliability are therefore supreme for widespread adoption of solar systems under net metering in India.
+The regulatory support from state bodies and improved grid reliability are therefore supreme for widespread adoption of industrial solar systems under net metering in India.
 This will go a long way towards realizing the solar mission of 100 GW by 2022.
 Net metering is a win-win situation where all are benefited.
 Solar energy and net metering are both in their initial stage and the blend of the two is a great incentive for more people to go solar, save money and the planet at the same time.